thanhdo1991/d8-theming-guide/core-themes-stark.md

 * Stark's _css/layout.css_ exists, but is now blank
 * Stark no longer removes _normalize.css _, a file is added by core.
+* Stark's stark.libraries.yml exists to show you how to load a CSS library, and it does in fact add css/layout.css to the head of the HTML pages that use Stark, it just doesn't do anything to the layout, because layout.css is blank.